virteal/l8/README.md

 Task "local" variables
 ======================

-Task can define variables much like functions can.
+Tasks can define variables much like functions can.
 There are some differences.
 Contary to function local variables, task local variables are "fluid", as per Scheme jargon, ie they are dynamically scoped (whereas javascript variables use lexical scoping).
 See also http://en.wikipedia.org/wiki/Thread_local_storage